browserless/browserless/bin/scaffold/README.md

   launch?: CDPLaunchOptions | string;
 }

-export default {
+export default class ChromiumWebSocketRoute extends BrowserWebsocketRoute {
-  // This route requires a valid authorization token.
+  // This route requires a valid authorization token. auth = true;
-  auth: true,

-  // This route uses the CDPChromium class (Chromium)
+  // This route uses the built-in CDPChromium class (Chromium) browser = CDPChromium;
-  browser: CDPChromium,

-  // This route is limited by the global concurrency limiter
+  // This route is limited by the global concurrency limiter concurrency = true;
-  concurrency: true,

-  // Short description of the route and what it does shown on the documentation site
-  description: `Launch and connect to Chromium with a library like puppeteer or others that work over chrome-devtools-protocol.`,
+  // Short description of the route and what it does shown on the documentation site description = `Launch and connect to Chromium with a library like puppeteer or others that work over chrome-devtools-protocol.`;

+  // This route is available on the '/' route path = WebsocketRoutes['/'];

+  // This is a browser-based WebSocket route so we tag it as such tags = [APITags.browserWS];

   // Routes with a browser type get a browser argument of the Browser instance, otherwise
   // request, socket, and head are the other 3 arguments.
 Here we pass them through
-  // and proxy the request into Chrome to handle.
+  // and proxy the request into Chromium to handle. handler = async (
-  handler: async (
-    req: Request,
-    socket: Duplex,
-    head: Buffer,
-    chrome: CDPChromium,
+    req,
+    socket,
+    head,
+    chromium,
-  ): Promise<void> => chrome.proxyWebSocket(req, socket, head),
+  ): Promise<void> => chromium.proxyWebSocket(req, socket, head);

-  // This route is available on the '/' route
-  path: WebsocketRoutes['/'],

-  // This is a browser-based WebSocket route so we tag it as such
-  tags: [APITags.browserWS],
-} as BrowserWebsocketRoute;
+}
 ```

 Many more examples can be seen in `src/routes` as we use this same routing semantic internally.